Guide to the best outdoor activities Milwaukee has to offer everyone, including year-round and summer events in Milwaukee

 Milwaukee is a year-round destination and the locals here are always prepared for the cold (and it does get very cold!), so there’s always lots of great things to do in winter in Milwaukee, and this is one of them.

-Red Arrow Park is right in the heart of downtown and offers fun outdoor activities all year round.
+Red Arrow Park is right in the heart of downtown and offers fun outdoor things to do in Wisconsin all year round.

 If you’re lucky enough to be here in the winter, then ice skating is undoubtedly one of the best outdoor family activities Milwaukee has to offer.